-If we are involved in a merger, acquisition, or sale of all or a portion of our business or assets, the information we hold may be included as part of that sale, in which case you will be notified via email and/or a prominent notice on the Site of any changes in ownership or use of your information, as any choices you may have regarding that information.
+If we are involved in a merger, acquisition, or sale of all or a portion of our business or assets, the information we hold may be included as part of that sale, in which case you will be notified via email and/or a prominent notice on the relevant Website of any changes in ownership or use of your information, as any choices you may have regarding that information.

 Cookies, Analytics & other Tracking Technology

 Cookies are files, often including unique identifiers, that are sent by web servers to web browsers, and which may then be sent back to the server each time the browser requests a page from the server.
 Cookies can be used by web servers to identify and track users as they navigate different pages on a website, and to identify users returning to a website.

 Cookies may be either “persistent” cookies or “session” cookies.
 A persistent cookie consists of a text file sent by a web server to a web browser, which will be stored by the browser and will remain valid until its set expiry date (unless deleted by the user before the expiry date).
 A session cookie, on the other hand, will expire at the end of the user session, when the web browser is closed.